 This one is long but it’s worth it, a Classic Vegan vs. Meat Eater Debate.

-Steve Gruber didn’t say that, but only because he didn’t think of it.
+Steve Gruber didn’t say “Vegans Are Misguided Fools Who Aren’t Smart Enough to Eat Meat”, but only because he didn’t think of it.
 I hear this sentiment a lot.
 In fact, it’s pretty common.
 Usually the people who encounter me do so because they are looking for ways to be healthy and that’s what I’m all about.
 But every once in a while I get the chance to introduce the concept of what it takes to be truly healthy to someone who does not know who I am and has never heard of my health philosophy.
 Those encounters have been, let’s say – interesting at times.
 When they learn I’m a raw food vegan, they immediately stereotype me, make assumptions about my political views, think I’m effeminate, not given to watching sports or engaging in them, that I’m pro-this and anti-that.
 The fact is that being a vegan says absolutely nothing about me other than I live on vegetables and fruits and don’t eat meat, fish, eggs and/or dairy.
 I consume algae, chorella and spirulina (in tablet form) for my protein and the broad array of nutrients they contain.

 Steve Gruber started all this when he blogged this on WJIMAM’s website : “I have always been an anti-vegetarian, anti-vegan proponent.
 It was very satisfying while driving home when I heard an interview on the radio with Lierre Keith, author . . . who spoke about how she became very ill from having a diet free of animal products.
 Her doctor told her she had to change her eating habits and incorporate animal based products if she wanted to be healthy again. . . .
 That not eating a balanced diet incorporating animal products is a path to malnutrition and an unhealthy life.”